cschpc/vlasiator-on-KNL/README.md

 per core was clearly the optimal choice.
 For medium and large test cases 4 threads per core was almost twice as fast as 1.

+**Table 4.** Performance in units of millions of cell updates per second, comparing the performance when running 16 processes, and varying the number of threads per core.

 |            | 1          |  2      |   4
 |------------|------------|---------|-------------